 This delicious dried fruit can be ground into a paste and makes a great natural sugar substitute with its caramel flavour.
 They're great for baking, sweetening smoothies and raw treats.
 Grind dates in a food processor on their own, or with nuts/seeds, before adding the remaining ingredients.
 Many raw food enthusiasts also love organic medjool dates which are even sweeter than normal dates!
 Shop Organic Medjool Dates >>

-They can be used in place of sugar in equal amounts, cup for cup, especially brown sugar because of their caramel flavour.
-They work best in baking where the sugar does not need to be fine, as they don't dissolve like sugar does, unless you cook them first.
+Dates can be used in place of sugar in equal amounts, cup for cup, especially brown sugar because of their caramel flavour.
+Dates work best in baking where the sugar does not need to be fine, as they don't dissolve like sugar does, unless you cook them first.

-Although it is a great substitute for sugar, it is sweeter than sugar and doesn't follow the 1:1 ratio so you'll need to do a taste test during your cooking (what a shame..!).
+Although it is a great substitute for sugar, Agave Syrup is sweeter than sugar and doesn't follow the 1:1 ratio so you will need to do a taste test during your cooking (what a shame..!).

 BROWN RICE SYRUP

-As a sugar substitute, use 1/4 cup of rice syrup for one cup of sugar.
+As a sugar substitute, use 1/4 cup of Brown Rice Syrup for one cup of sugar.
 Use 1/4 cup less of another liquid in the recipe.

 Extracted from the sap of the coconut blossom, coconut syrup uses the 'tapping' process for the sap.
 Once collected into clay pots, the sweet sap is then heated and evaporated to form this concentrated coconut nectar syrup.
 It has a deliciously sweet caramel flavour and delicious with pancakes, toasted cereals, hot beverages, smoothies, and all your favourite dessert recipes!
 Organic Coconut Syrup >>

-As a sugar substitute, it can be almost used 1:1 - it is slightly sweeter than sugar.
+As a sugar substitute, Coconut Syrup can be almost used 1:1 - it is slightly sweeter than sugar.
 Again, you may need to remove a little liquid elsewhere.

 Who doesn't love honey?!
 Raw honey is the ideal as it is a single extraction, single sourced honey which hasn't lost its nutrient value from heating.
 It is carefully extracted from the hive into the first extraction tank before being strained and bottled at temperatures that do not exceed 42 degrees.
 Honey is known to be anti-bacterial and anti-inflammatory and has a wide array of vitamins and minerals!
 Shop Organic Raw Honey >>

-Maple syrup is endlessly versatile - a great substitute in baking, savoury dishes & sauces but remember you may need to remove a little liquid elsewhere in recipes to ensure the dry to wet ingredient ratio is correct.
+Pure Maple Syrup is endlessly versatile - a great substitute in baking, savoury dishes & sauces but remember you may need to remove a little liquid elsewhere in recipes to ensure the dry to wet ingredient ratio is correct.